MicrosoftDocs/win32/desktop-src/DirectShow/avencmpvgopsize-property.md

 ---
-Description: 'Specifies the maximum number of pictures from one group-of-pictures (GOP) header to the next GOP header.' ms.assetid: '90433df4-5a96-4bc2-a780-93306abcb0a4'
+Description: Specifies the maximum number of pictures from one group-of-pictures (GOP) header to the next GOP header. ms.assetid: 90433df4-5a96-4bc2-a780-93306abcb0a4
 title: AVEncMPVGOPSize property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AVEncMPVGOPSize property